FARHAN-MAHAMUD/SYSC-4806-Project/README.md

   - Be very close to being feature complete
   - Have most features be usable and correctly deployed on Azure

-# Additions for Future Milestones:
-  - Finalize the implementation of all remaining features
+## Milestone 3 (December 8, 2023):
+In this milestone, we have built a final version of our code.
+The main goals for this milestone are the following
+  - Create a feature complete system
-  - Finish the project
+  - Make the system fully usable
+  - Fixed any deployment issues found in the previous milestone

 # Responsibilities for Milestone 1
   - Farhan: Repository creation, CI/CD actions, README file, ORM and UML Diagram, and Azure Deployment